 In the fight against gingivitis and gum disease, your dentist can and should be your closest ally.
 If you aren’t already seeing your dentist twice a year, you should be because you could have gum disease and not know it.
 Getting that regular checkup is important because your dentist can spot things you cannot.

-During your appointment, your dentist or dental hygienist can perform a deep cleaning, which removes any tartar and plaque from within the gums that you can no longer remove on your own.
-He can also show you the best ways to brush and floss, to keep the gingivitis from returning or progressing.
+During your appointment, your dentist or dental hygienist can perform a dental cleaning, which removes any tartar and plaque from within the gums that you can no longer remove on your own.
+They can also show you the best ways to brush and floss, to keep the gingivitis from returning or progressing.